Texthead1/Runes/Docs/SkylanderFormat.md

 #### Lookup Algorithm
 * In Skylanders Giants and Trap Team, check the oldest hat value, if it's not 0, return that, otherwise check the second oldest hat value, repeat, and so on.
 * In Skylanders SWAP Force, SuperChargers, and Imaginators, the order is reversed: check the newest hat value, if it's not 0, return that, otherwise check the second newest hat value, repeat, and so on.
+* When returning the SuperChargers hat value, add 256 to get the true hat ID.
 * Note that SWAP Force, SuperChargers, and Imaginators also attempt to wipe all unread hat areas on every write.

 | Hat ID | Hat Name